tonytsheng/DBHUB/DMS/MON/readme.md

 ## Some Tools to Monitor DMS

 1. CloudWatch dashboard
-copy the dmswatch.json file to your own. substitute values in this file for your own:
+Copy the dmswatch.json file to your own.
+Substitute values in this file for your own:
-- region
+- Region
 - ReplicationInstanceIdentifier
 - ReplicationInstanceExternalResourceId
 - ReplicationTaskIdentifier
 - DashboardName

+This dashboard watches the following metrics:
+- SwapUsage
+- FreeableMemory
+- MemoryUsage
+- CPUUtilization
+- WriteThroughput
+- CDCLatencyTarget
+- CDCLatencySource
+- CDCChangesDiskSource
+- CDCChangesDiskTarget
+- WriteIOPS
+- ReadIOPS
+- FullLoadThroughputRowsTarget
+- FullLoadThroughputRowsSource

 deploy with the command:
 ```